-Due to its composition and the techniques applied by its fund management, the fund is subject to increased volatility, which means that the price per unit may be subject to considerable downward or upward fluctuation, even within short periods of time.
+The fund may exhibit increased volatility on account of its composition and its investment strategy.
+The price per unit may thus be subject to considerable downward or upward fluctuation, even within short periods of time.

 Explanation of the fund's risk profile